windicss/docs/integrations/cli.md

 #### Generate normal css

-Use the `-o` parameter to specify the name of the generated css file, and the `-t` parameter to specify whether to add preflight (basestyles).
+Use the `-o` parameter to specify the name of the generated CSS file, and the `-t` parameter to specify whether to add preflight (basestyles).

 ```bash
 windicss './**/*.html'